bimalsharma07/Automation-with-Selenium/README.md

 # Automation-with-Selenium

-Website opened in Chrome.
-User enters multiple names in the text box and clicks the Search button.
+The website opened in Chrome.
+The user enters multiple names in the text box and clicks the Search button.
 Inputs are matched against predefined names in the code, and results are validated.

 Test cases:

-If a male name like Bimal is entered, it should return "Male name" with a percentage.

-If a female name is entered, it should return "Female name" with a percentage.
+- Opens the website in Google Chrome browser
+- Write a name in the text box and press the search button
+- Given multiple inputs, validated the  input against the result.

 If a digit is entered, it should throw an error stating the input is invalid.